AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/admin-console-overview.md

 # Adobe Admin Console overview

-Applies to enterprise & teams.
+Applies to Enterprise & Teams.

 The Adobe Admin Console is a central location for managing the Adobe entitlements across your organization.
 You can use it to manage your licenses, users, and payments.
 Go here to [sign in to the Admin Console](https://adminconsole.adobe.com).
 Review the video below to learn more about navigating the Adobe Admin Console.